OregonStateUniversity/ScheduleIt/docs/CODE_STYLE.md

 ## Environment Variables

-Passwords and environment-specific values shouldn't be checked in to the repository.
-If you're adding a new environment variable, add the key to `.env.example` without specifyinf a value.
+Passwords and environment-specific values shouldn't be checked into the repository.
+If you're adding a new environment variable, add the key to `.env.example` without specifying a value.

 ## Global Constants